uhelm/RIDE/infrastructure/crunchy-postgres/README.md

 ## Changes after initial install
 Changes can be made easily once the Crunchy Cluster is already installed.
 Simply run the following commands on the appropriate OpenShift Cluster
-- `helm upgrade ENV-ride-db -f .\crunchy-postgres\values-ENV-gold.yaml .\crunchy-postgres --set crunchy.pgbackRest.s3.bucket=<BUCKET> --set crunchy.pgbackrest.s3.endpoint=<ENDPOINT>`
+- `helm upgrade ENV-ride-db -f .\crunchy-postgres\values-ENV-gold.yaml .\crunchy-postgres --set crunchy.pgBackRest.s3.bucket=<BUCKET> --set crunchy.pgBackRest.s3.endpoint=<ENDPOINT>`
-- `helm upgrade ENV-ride-db -f .\crunchy-postgres\values-ENV-golddr.yaml .\crunchy-postgres --set crunchy.pgbackRest.s3.bucket=<BUCKET> --set crunchy.pgbackrest.s3.endpoint=<ENDPOINT>`
+- `helm upgrade ENV-ride-db -f .\crunchy-postgres\values-ENV-gold.yaml -f .\crunchy-postgres\values-ENV-golddr.yaml .\crunchy-postgres --set crunchy.pgBackRest.s3.bucket=<BUCKET> --set crunchy.pgBackRest.s3.endpoint=<ENDPOINT>`

 One challenge you may run into is that the Github repo doesn't contain the S3 information or custom password for the default user.
 Few things to note
 - If `crunchy.user.password` is blank, then it won't update it.
-- Once `crunchy.pgbackrest.s3.accessKey` and `crunchy.pgbackrest.s3.secretKey` are set in OpenShift it's setup to not change them so they can be blank
+- Once `crunchy.pgBackRest.s3.accessKey` and `crunchy.pgBackRest.s3.secretKey` are set in OpenShift it's setup to not change them so they can be blank
-- **IMPORTANT** You **must** ensure that `crunchy.pgbackRest.s3.bucket` and `crunchy.pgbackrest.s3.endpoint` have values, otherwise it will break the s3 backups!
+- **IMPORTANT** You **must** ensure that `crunchy.pgBackRest.s3.bucket` and `crunchy.pgBackRest.s3.endpoint` have values, otherwise it will break the s3 backups!

 # Failovers